kekse1/count.php/README.md

 11. [Copyright and License](#copyright-and-license)

 ## News
-* Currently working on some last CLI functions.
-After that, the major version can be increased.
+* Working on some CLI functions.
+After that, the major version can be increased. **Nearly ready already!**
-* And some minor performance and security upgrades are also in progress.. and a bit more!
+* Additionally some minor performance and security upgrades are in progress, too.. and a bit more..
 * Everything is in the `namespace counter` now (so all the functions are not defined globally)!
+TODO also @ constants maybe..

 ## Issues
 * Didn't test against PHP **v8** support (TODO);
 * **You** should also test this script, including it's security.. **thx**.
-* After the `namespace` I'm thinking about using a `class` - but I think this ain't necessary..

 ## Description
 **It should be _really_ maximum secure now** (as everyhing got it's own limit, and all the